Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Results

-The most challenging scenario for the baseline is observed in Coordination Ring (\cref{fig:learn_ring}), where performance remains almost entirely flat throughout the training process.
-Here, the transition from Gen 1 to Gen 2 represents a qualitative breakthrough.
-While Gen 1 begins to explore successful strategies, Gen 2 fully exploits the dense diagnostic rewards to achieve a robust and high-performing policy.
-This effectively solves a task where standard MAPPO fails to converge.
-Finally, in Asymmetric Advantages (\cref{fig:learn_asym}), although the baseline performs reasonably well through the use of simple roles, the Gen 2 candidate reaches a substantially higher final performance level.
-The notably reduced variance in the Gen 2 curve further suggests that the synthesized rewards provide a more stable learning process.
-This leads to more predictable and reliable agent behavior compared to the inconsistent nature of the baseline.
-Collectively, these results empirically validate that our framework not only improves final performance but also consistently accelerates the discovery of complex multi-agent coordination.
-Most importantly, the observed monotonic progression from the baseline to Gen 2 across all layouts confirms the robustness of the diagnostic-grounded search.
-It demonstrates that each successive generation of our framework successfully refines the reward structures to achieve higher task success and improved learning stability.
+In Asymmetric Advantages (\cref{fig:learn_asym}), although the baseline performs reasonably well using simple roles, the Gen 2 candidate achieves substantially higher final performance.
+The reduced variance in the Gen 2 curve further suggests that the synthesized rewards provide a more stable learning process.
+This leads to more predictable and reliable behavior compared to the variability observed in the baseline.
+Collectively, these results demonstrate that our framework not only improves final performance but also consistently accelerates the discovery of complex multi-agent coordination.
+The observed monotonic progression from the baseline to Gen 2 across all layouts further supports the robustness of the diagnostic-grounded search.
+It indicates that each successive generation refines the reward structures, leading to higher task success and improved learning stability.

-To further elucidate the search process, \cref{fig:lineage} provides a structural lineage of candidate promotion across generations.
-Each node represents an independent training run of a synthesized reward program, while edges indicate the genealogical path used to condition subsequent LLM prompts.
+To further elucidate the search process, \cref{fig:lineage} provides a structural view of candidate promotion across generations.
+Each node represents an independent training run of a synthesized reward program, while edges indicate the promotion path used to condition subsequent LLM prompts.
 This hierarchical selection mechanism ensures that the search space is effectively pruned toward objective-aligned regions.